n0F4x/Game-Design-Assignment-3/Cards.md

 ### Ice Shield

 No player can target you with card effects for one round.
-No one can move through your occupied area for one round.
-If they are there, already they cannot move.

 ### New Year, New you

 Pick another player.
-The selected player has to discard the 3 current cards in their hand and draw 3 new ones.
+The selected player has to select and discard 3 cards from their hand and draw 3 new ones.
-If they have less cards, discard all and draw an equal amount of cards.
+(If they have less cards, discard all and draw an equal amount of cards.)

 ### Santa Claus is coming to town

-You get 3 presents from the other Seasons, where each present means that a season must give you willingly one of the cards from their hand.
+The other seasons must select and give you one of their cards from their hand.

 ### Valentine’s day

-You get to place a token for another season.
+Place down a token for another season.

 ## Spring

 ### Boost

-You can place twice the amount of tokens this round.
+You can place 2 tokens instead of 1 for this round.

 ### Spring sprint

 You can move twice your normal speed this round.

-### Winter is over
+### Winter is over [reaction]

 This card can only be played right after a Winter card is played.
 This card of Winter will take no effect on you.

 ### Blossom

-Spring places down a maximum of 3 tokens.
+Place down a maximum of 3 tokens.
-(Tokens should be adjacent and connected to Spring’s tiles.)
+(These tokens should be adjacent and connected to Spring’s tiles.)

-### Flourish

-Spring gets an extra point for the next token they place at the end of the game if they manage to hold onto that territory.

 ### Seed to plant

-You can now draw and keep two extra cards this round.

-### Sun Alliance

-You amplify the summer card effects.
- (I know it is ill defined but we can try to make a more definitive collaborative effect)

-### Spring is love, love is spring.

-All seasons will play one of their cards as if they were Spring for one round.

-### Spring feelings

-You mirror card’s effect played by Winter or Summer.
-You play this card as a REACTION CARD.
+Draw 2 cards.

 ## Summer

 ### Melt

-You destroy one token on the tile you stand on.
+Destroy one token on the tile you stand on.

 ### Scorch

-You destroy all the tokens on the tile you stand on.
+Destroy all tokens on the tile you stand on.

 ### Heat

-You select a player.
-You can randomly destroy one card from selected player's hand.
+Destroy a random card from another player's hand.
-It goes to the bottom of their deck.

 ### No more

-Pick three cards from one of the other players' piles, destroy one card from them, and put the other 2 back into the pile.
+Draw three cards from one of the other players' piles.
+Destroy one card of them, and put the other 2 back to the pile.

 ### Burn!

-All players need to discard one card from their hand.
+All players have to discard one card from their hand.

 ### Vacation

-You cannot place tokens this turn, but you draw and keep two additional cards.
+Draw 2 cards.

 ### Sun Ray

-Destroy a token on an arbitrary tile
+Destroy a token on an arbitrary tile.

 ### Summer travels

 Teleport other seasons to your territory.
 This card MUST be played after you draw it.
-But you can NOT discard this card.

-### Midsummer

-Play this card when you are in the middle of the map, and you place a token that can't be targeted, on the middle tile (only if occupied) you can’t place token move this turn.

 ### Siesta